 If the JCUPD denies access to a record, in whole or in part, the JCUPD will provide the requester with an explanation, including legal authority, stating the reasons why the record was not provided.
 If the initial request was made in writing, the response will also be in writing.
 If there are any redactions, the JCUPD will notify the requester or make the redaction plainly visible.
 Each redaction will be accompanied by an explanation, including legal authority.
 JCUPD will make reasonable efforts to work with the requester to reach a resolution as to any records request, consistent with legal obligations under applicable law.
 When appropriate, the Ohio Attorney General Office’s mediation services may be utilized to reach a resolution when a dispute or problem arises regarding a records request.

-There will be a meeting of the Records Commission of the John Carroll University Police Department Friday, January 22nd, 2021 from 11:00 a.m. to 12:00 p.m.
-Note: This will be a Zoom meeting.
+There will be a meeting of the Records Commission of the John Carroll University Police Department Wednesday January 26th, 2022 at 3:00 p.m. in the Dean of Students Conference room, #206 of the D.J.
+Lombardo Student Center.